 Introduction to Huntsville Hiking

 What Huntsville hiking lacks in top-end trails, it makes up for with options, variety, and accessibility.
 We are not including walking on greenways in this guide, but you can find that information in our Huntsville bike trail guide.
 In general, you ‘may’ mountain bike on most of these trails, with a few notable exceptions.
 However, only about 80% of these trails are really suitable for riding.
-We’ll break those down in an upcoming Huntsville mountain biking guide.
+We break those down in more details in our Huntsville mountain biking guide.

 This Huntsville hiking guide is broken down into five major sections: Monte Sano State Park, Monte Sano Nature Preserve, trails north of Monte Sano, trails south of Monte Sano, and other Huntsville hikes.
 These sections will highlight a couple of featured hikes from the area and provide links and resources to keep you exploring.
 The table of contents above is hyperlinked if you want to skip ahead to the section that interests you.